 The Hilltop Review accepts submissions from any current Western Michigan University graduate student.
 Each submission is passed on for peer review by a graduate student or faculty member with a background in the submission's subject matter.
 Papers recommended by the review process are then reviewed for publication by an Editorial Board composed of WMU graduate students.

-Due to COVID-19's impact on scholarly activity, papers submitted during the Spring 2019 semester are currently being reviewed for our Fall 2020 edition of the journal.
-Additionally, the journal has also re-opened its call for submissions.
-If interested in having any papers, creative work, or artwork considered for the journal, make your submission by clicking this link to the "Submit Article" page of the journal's ScholarWorks site by March 15th, 2021.
+If interested in having any papers, creative work, or artwork considered for the journal, make your submission by clicking this link to the "Submit Article" page of the journal's ScholarWorks site by March 4, 2022.
 To learn more about submission guidelines, please read our detailed Instructions for Submissions.

 The Hilltop Review awards scholarships to three article authors, an artist, and a creative writer each issue.
 The Editorial Board ranks each article during a double-blind review process, after which the prizes are awarded as follows:

 Second prize: $250

 $250 and the piece featured on the cover of the issue

 In the event of a tie between the Editorial Board members, the general body of the Graduate Student Association will vote to decide the winner.
 Prizes are submitted directly to the award winner's WMU account.
 If the award winner has an outstanding negative balance, the award will go toward that balance.
 If the award winner does not have an outstanding negative balance, the funds will be distributed via a check or direct deposit.